metauni/metauni.github.io/index.md

   <a href="https://metauni.org/posts/rules/rules">Roblox rules</a>
 </p>

 Metauni is a network of virtual worlds, with a 3D virtual environment provided by [Roblox](https://www.roblox.com/) and location-specific voice chat using [Discord](https://www.discord.com).
-It works on PC, Mac, iOS and Android, it is free in the sense of [freedom](https://en.wikipedia.org/wiki/Free_University_of_Berlin) and [freethought](https://en.wikipedia.org/wiki/Free_thought) and the freedom to make your own node.
+It works on PC, Mac, iOS and Android.
+Metauni is free in the sense of [freedom](https://en.wikipedia.org/wiki/Free_University_of_Berlin) and [freethought](https://en.wikipedia.org/wiki/Free_thought) and the freedom to make your own node.
 Watch the [video intro](https://youtu.be/66MzfGqJFcA).
 Metauni nodes can be used for hosting events, lectures, tutorials or working groups, using slides, whiteboards, multiple voice channels and mini-games.

 <p align="center">
   <a href="mailto:admin@metauni.org">Email</a> |